bigpel66/cubrid-dockerfile/README.md

 # 1. Makefile of the Cubrid on Dockerfile

 ### To Make Image of Cubrid
 If you are not using Apple Silicon Chipset, remove the `--platform` option on the `build` rule.
+Basically, Apple Silicon build the image with ARM64 Architecture, so Dynamic Library might not be executed.
+The `--platform` option on `build` makes the image to be built with x86_64 Architecture which can execute the Dynamic Library for Cubrid.
 > make build

 <br/>

 ### To Create the Container of Cubrid
-If you are not using Apple Silicon Chipset, remove the `--platform` option on the `build` rule.
+If you are not using Apple Silicon Chipset, remove the `--platform` option on the `create` rule.
+Basically, Apple Silicon create the container with ARM64 Architecture, so x86_64 image cannot be used.
+The `--platform` option on `create` makes the container to be created with x86_64 Architecture which is based on x86_64 image.
 > make create

 <br/>